- Torn between Ryobi and DeWalt tools?

 All the tools are from Ryobi’s patented ONE+ line, meaning that their batteries are universally compatible with any other tool from the same line.

-The ONE+ set of tools include 6 18v power tools, mainly the ½” drill driver, the ONE+ 1800 impact driver, the Ryobi ONE+ variable-speed reciprocating saw, the Ryobi ONE+ 5 ½” circular saw, the Ryobi ONE+ multi-tool, and a Ryobi ONE+ 160-lumen work light.
+The ONE+ set of tools includes 6 18v power tools, mainly the ½” drill driver, the ONE+ 1800 impact driver, the Ryobi ONE+ variable-speed reciprocating saw, the Ryobi ONE+ 5 ½” circular saw, the Ryobi ONE+ multi-tool, and a Ryobi ONE+ 160-lumen work light.

 Better combo kit?